 As promised, here is the other side of the coin regarding “Make-Believe Children”–the no-good child.
 Yesterday, I wrote a rather lengthy post describing the all-good child, and I found it to be a rather educational and somewhat emotional post to write.
 I think, however, that it’s healthy to be informed about these dynamics within families where a borderline mother, stepmother, grandmother, or father is present because we as children often leave the home with habits and tendencies ingrained, and we don’t understand ourselves.
 We often don’t like ourselves either.
 I have heard myself and other people with borderline mothers confess, “I feel like I’m on the outside looking in.
 I feel like no one understands me.
 I want to be included.
 I feel like everyone is a part of some joke, and everyone is laughing.
 Everyone gets it, but I don’t.
 I want to enter in, too!
 Why can’t I just let go?
 Why can’t I enjoy life like my friends do?
 What the fuck is wrong with me?”
 Truthfully, I don’t think we are innately flawed.
 Nothing is really wrong with us.
 That is the first truth to embrace.
 We just need to learn new habits in the way of thinking about others and about ourselves.
 For the all-good child, there is no such thing as letting go or having a good time because your sole role in life is to meet every single need and expectation, known and unknown, of your borderline parent.
 You exist for no other reason.
 You only exist for her.
 Once you figure this out, it’s easier to live with them, but once you figure this out–and realize that this is utterly wrong–you will fight to get away from her…or die trying.

 When I met my stepmother, I was six years-old, and I had great hope.
 I remember this.
 I was in Kindergarten, and I really wanted to like her.
 I had an immense need to please all the adults in my life particularly my father.
 She was nice to me for a little while, but my father poisoned the well a bit as did my mother.
 My mother called their house frequently and harassed my stepmother.
 My father lied about paying the child support, and she was caught in the middle.
-I became the representation of my mother to them both.
-I looked like her a bit.
-There was no one in their town that looked remotely like me.
-My mother was Swedish, and I had inherited her phenotype with big, blue eyes and a towhead.
-My father was Black Irish.
-When I try to put the pieces together as to what caused my stepmother to hate me as much as she did, I can only guess that it’s because I was a reminder of my father’s previous life.
+I became the representation of my mother to them both as I was an extension of my mother and a representation of my father’s former life with her.
+When I try to put the pieces together as to what caused my stepmother to hate me as much as she did, I can only guess that it’s because I was a reminder of that previous life.
 She wanted all reminders of that life to vanish.
 If I could be banished from her life, then she might have peace.
 Lawson explains in her book Understanding The Borderline Mother that many things can cause a mother (or stepmother in this case) to project hatred onto her child.
 Sometimes it’s a reminder of the hated parts of herself or even that which she hates.
 Some borderline mothers who have been raped will choose their sons as the no-good children because of their utter fear and hatred of all males since they associate men with violence.
 They cannot separate the gender from the horrible event that happened to them.
 I think my stepmother could not separate my mother and her treatment of herself and my father from me, her daughter.
 I became the target–the no-good child.
 Lawson states, “Chronic psychological degradation of a child, or an adult, can have deadly consequences.”
 (Lawson 167)

 Characteristics of the No-Good Child